Oprah needs no introduction. We’re all familiar with Queen O, but let’s play a little Oprah Winfrey by the numbers:

 The number would have been nine had she not have sold her 9,625-square-foot Windy City home, the one she owned from 1985 to 2015, for a whopping $4.625 million or her 4,806-square-foot penthouse in Atlanta, Georgia, in 2008 for $1.8 million.

 But let’s talk more about the houses Oprah Winfrey does own — that’s what we really care about here.
-We’ll start with the home she spends the most time in: her 23,000-square-foot Montecito, California mansion…
+We’ll start with the home she and partner Stedman spend the most time in: her 23,000-square-foot Montecito, California mansion…

 A version of this post was originally published July 2018.